cwhy/nn-jam/README.md

 This project is not here yet, but currently I met a major design obstacle and it is in a minimal usable state.
-After that when I have the necessity to bring it here to jam with other projects.

 ### Model Audition 🕵 ️(old name Supervised Benchmarks)
 This project is to provide good interfaces to test models with benchmarks.